Jeff Koons’s Art History Lesson with Louis Vuitton

 The master of Pop returns with his second Louis Vuitton tie-up, this time with the likes of Monet and Turner

-Master of Pop Jeff Koons is releasing his second Masters collection with Louis Vuitton this month.
-Koons, known for his love of appropriation, is most famous for turning banal objects into artworks (think balloon dogs or sculptures inspired by kitschy Hummel figures, to name a few).
-For this range of handbags and accessories, however, he is transforming some of the world’s most famous masterpieces into the latest must-have fashion items.
+The master of Pop Jeff Koons is releasing his second Masters collection with Louis Vuitton.
+Koons, an avid appropriationist, is infamous for turning banal objects into artworks (think balloon puppies or sculptures inspired by kitschy Hummel figures, to name a few).
+For this range of handbags and accessories, however, he is once again transforming some of the world’s most famous masterpieces into the latest must-have fashion items.
+Like them or not, the brand has never been shy of a bold collaboration.
+Takashi Murakami brought a breath of fresh air to a storied fashion house when he was called upon by Marc Jacobs to redesign the Spring/Summer 2003 accessories collection.
+Then there was Yayoi Kusama’s bold polkadot creations in 2012.